fortellerq/notes/proxmox/README.md

 ## Sound
 There are 2 approaches to sound
-- Creating an emulated sound card on the VM, such as AC97, which will pipe the audio to the Proxmox host to be output via a physical sound card that the host uses.
+- **This only works with machine type i440, not q35** Creating an emulated sound card on the VM, such as AC97, which will pipe the audio to the Proxmox host to be output via a physical sound card that the host uses.
 This uses the Linux kernel's ALSA audio driver.
 The benefit of this method is that there is no need for PCI/USB passthrough.
 The downside is that we cannot have fancy features such as EAX, if we have a capable Soundblaster card.
 Also, the volume is much softer for some reason.
 - Passing through a physical sound card to the guest VM.
 The upside is that it is possible to have special features such as EAX with a capable sound card.
 The downside is that it requires PCI/USB passthrough, which may or may not work.
 For instance, I could not get my Soundblaster XFi PCIe card to work under XP, despite that it works fine in a real XP machine.

 ### Emulated